 I am remortgaging a property in Pinner - do I need a solicitor?

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are switching to a fixed-rate mortgage with the NatWest or to a two-year discount with the Allied Irish Bank, we can assist.
+A network of solicitors acting for all major lenders - so no matter whether you are switching to a fixed-rate mortgage with the NatWest or to a two-year discount with the Allied Irish Bank, we can assist.